 - Technical presentations

 - Panel discussions

-We target a technical audience so we are looking for technical sessions or posters that are likely to appeal to OpenMP developers.
-OpenMPCon submissions are not limited to un-published research, but should be topical and of a technical nature.
-If you are looking to submit unpublished research papers we would recommend that in the first instance you apply to the IWOMP Conference.
+We target a technical audience so we are looking for submissions that are likely to appeal to OpenMP developers.
+OpenMPCon submissions are not limited to un-published research but should be topical and of a technical nature.
+If you are looking to submit unpublished research papers we would recommend that in the first instance you submit your paper to the IWOMP Conference for consideration.

 All submissions should be in the form of short abstracts (minimum 300 words, maximum 1,000 words) and must be made as PDF documents via the easychair system.
-All submissions will go through a peer review process.
-Session material will be posted on the OpenMPCon website and will be available to conference attendees.
+All submissions go through a peer review process.

 Generally, we are interested in any OpenMP-related topics but if you need some inspiration take a look at the topics list below — but you’re certainly not limited to these ideas!